Q: Do both parents in a two-parent home have to attend the pre-service training?

 Q: As an approved Resource Family, do I have to accept any placement you offer my family?

 A: No. Our goal is to understand which children will be successful in your home.
 This is how we minimize the chances that a child will be moved from one family to another.
 Repeated moves from one family to another are very traumatic to the children.
 During the approval process you will explain what ages will work in your home, if you prefer only girls or only boys, which special needs you are prepared for, concerns about shift work or day care, etc. When we understand more about your family / home / community, we can determine if the conditions are developmentally appropriate for specific children.
 Of course, some parents are coming forward as a relative or because of a previous relationship with a child.
-We try to accomodate those situations if they support the best interests of the child and meet the legal requirements.
+We try to accommodate those situations if they support the best interests of the child and meet the legal requirements.

 Q: Are there any medical screening requirements during the approval process?

 A: Yes.
-Each person in the parenting role must submit a current physician’s statement regarding their current health. (dated less than 12 months before the application) Each person in the household, no matter the age, must submit results of a TB screening. (dated less than 12 months before the application)
+Each person in the parenting role must submit a current physician’s statement regarding their current health. (dated less than 12 months before the application) Each person in the household, no matter the age, must submit results of a TB screening. (dated less than 12 months before the application).

 Q: What is a Resource Family or Resource Parent?